Trickfest/rpn-calc/README.md

 ### Learn something new

 Besides exploring Azure DevOps, also use this project to learn something new.
-For example, take the opportunity to explre a new web framework or TDD tool.
+For example, take the opportunity to explore a new web framework or TDD tool.
 It's OK if the technology selection doesn't make total sense or is overkill for the task at hand.

 ### Cross platform for both development and deployment